-These diverse experiences and inputs are somehow weaving together, and a picture is emerging that has me feeling both excited and daunted.
+These diverse experiences and inputs somehow wove together, and a picture is emerged that had me feeling both excited and daunted.

 We have called the Ephesians 4 sermon series “Radically Different”, both because the vision that the Apostle Paul had for the church was that it would be radically different to the world, and also because the once-a-week service that most of us call church is also Radically different from what Paul had in mind.

 Being at the Alliance Assembly was fascinating.
 It was my first time in a denominational meeting like that.
 I’m not sure the founder, A.B.
 Simpson would have loved the political process required to make decisions.
 There was a lot of angst from some people about whether, in allowing women to be senior pastors, the denomination was walking away from the bible being the authority that governed our corporate life.

 The President, David Hearn, led well.
 You could tell that he was trying to fan the flames of a movement within the construct of the institution.
 My heart rose as he proclaimed that the Deeper life in Christ, together with a clear sense of mission, produces revolution.

 Mark Buchanan was the keynote speaker, and some of the things he shared resonated deeply:

 “The first thing to go, if it’s not consistently urged from the pulpit, is MISSION!”